 - 1. Safety considerations - a) Follow universal precaution guidelines.
 Treating all specimens as potentially hazardous eliminates the need for warning labels. - b) Do not contaminate the external surface of the collection container and/or its accompanying paperwork. - c) Minimize direct handling of specimens in transit from the patient to the laboratory.
 See Section B Transport of Diagnostic Specimens. - 2.
 General guidelines for proper specimen collection - a) Collect specimen before administering antimicrobial agents when possible. - b) Collect specimen with as little contamination from indigenous microbiata as possible to ensure that the sample will be respresentative of the infected site. - c) Utilize appropriate collection devices.
 Use sterile equipment and aseptic technique to collect specimens to prevent introduction of microorganisms during invasive procedures. - d) Clearly label the specimen container with the patient's full name and date of birth, and with the date and time of collection with initials or ID number of collector and RN initials. - e) Collect an adequate amount of specimen.
 Inadequate amounts of specimen may yield false-negative results. - f) Develop an understanding of the Microbiology Laboratory's source identification schemes.
 Know when to include "rule-out" requests.
 For example, the laboratory routinely screens for Shigella, Salmonella, Plesiomona, Aeromonas, Vibrio, and Campylobacter species in stool cultures but not for Yersinia. - g) Identify the specimen source and/or specific site fully and correctly on the specimen so that proper culture media will be selected during processing in the laboratory.
 For example, use Abscess, right leg. - h) If a specimen is to be collected through intact skin, cleanse the skin first.
-For example, use 70% alcohol followed by iodine solution (1% 2% tincture of iodine or 10% solution of povidone-iodine).
-Prevent burn by tincture of iodine by removing excess after specimen has been collected. - i) Before collecting the specimen, consider the risk/benefit ratio of the collection procedure to the patient.
+For example, use the ChloraPrep[TM] Clear 3 mL Applicator when collecting Blood Cultures for approximately 30 seconds for dry sites and 2 minutes for wet/moist/clammy sites.
+Allow the area to air dry for approximately 30 seconds.
+Do not blot or wipe away. - i) Before collecting the specimen, consider the risk/benefit ratio of the collection procedure to the patient.